chocolateboy/startup-time/README.md

 OPTIONS:

-    -c, --count, --rounds INTEGER    The number of times to run each test (default: 10) --clean                      Remove the build directory and exit (targets will be recompiled on the next run) -d, --dir PATH                   Specify the build directory
+    -c, --count, --rounds INTEGER    The number of times to run each test --clean                      Remove the build directory and exit (targets will be recompiled on the next run) -d, --dir PATH                   Specify the build directory